leyluw777/React-Pottery-project/README.md

 ## Technologies
 What I used in project:
 * React.
+All sections and pages were written by components.
 For react there were used libraries and packages such as:
   - React router - for switching the pages without loading.
   - React-cards - for ready structure of cards.
   - React-google-maps - for showing the location of shop on the page Contact (which could not work right now because of expiration date)